Maintenance Maintenance — Do You Need a License to Clean Pools? Requirements by State

 While basic chlorine addition rarely requires certification, some situations do:

-The National Swimming Pool Foundation (NSPF) offers Certified Pool Operator (CPO) certification, which many commercial facilities require.
+The Pool & Hot Tub Alliance (PHTA) — formed in 2019 from the merger of NSPF and APSP — offers the Certified Pool Operator (CPO) certification, which many commercial facilities require.

 Equipment Work Licensing